Mayo Clinic School of Health Sciences offers a 21-month Sonography Program in Rochester, Minnesota.

-Students who complete the program receive a certificate from Mayo School of Health Sciences.
+Students who complete the program receive a certificate from Mayo Clinic School of Health Sciences.
 This program is also offered as a collaborative bachelor's degree with the University of Minnesota Rochester (UMR) Bachelor of Science in Health Professions (BSHP) sonography track.

 The program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a competent entry-level sonographer in an environment based on teamwork and mutual respect.

 Students have an opportunity to train in specialties such as abdomen, obstetrics, gynecology and peripheral vascular.
 Upon successful completion, graduates are eligible to apply to take national certification exams given by the American Registry for Diagnostic Medical Sonography (ARDMS) in the specialty areas of abdomen, obstetrics and gynecology, and vascular technology.

 The Department of Education requires disclosure of student debt and employment information to assist students in making informed decisions prior to enrolling in this education program.

 The Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 - Commission on Accreditation of Allied Health Education Programs

 - 25400 U.S. Highway 19 North, Suite 158